The Purification of Sins

 Under the “former” covenant, the High Priest entered

-In contrast to the Levitical High Priest, the “Son” entered the true Sanctuary “once-for-all” and “sat down” where he has remained ever since interceding for his Assembly - (Leviticus 16:1-34).
+In contrast to the Levitical High Priest, the “Son” entered the true Sanctuary “once-for-all” and “sat down” where he remains interceding for us - (Leviticus 16:1-34).

 This modified picture stresses the finality of his priestly